2022 California State Senate election: District 14

 The new 14th district is located in the western Central Valley, including Merced County and western Fresno County.
-The incumbents in this area are first-term Democrat Anna Caballero of Merced and the former 12th district and first-term Democrat Melissa Hurtado of Sanger and the former 14th district.
+The incumbents in this area were first-term Democrat Anna Caballero of Merced and the former 12th district, and first-term Democrat Melissa Hurtado of Sanger and the former 14th district.
 Both incumbents initially were running for re-election in this district, but Hurtado dropped out to run for the 16th district.